Android Phone Midframe

 Ersatzteile für Android Phone:

-Replace the midframe assembly for a Samsung Galaxy S7.
+Replace a scratched edge bezel or a bent metal midframe for a Samsung Galaxy S8+.

 Galaxy S8 Midframe